 Monthly rent: $3,500

 A city known to have high-paying jobs is no stranger to people trying to rip that money off of hardworking people.
 What we mean by this is a threat to the safety of oneself and his belongings always loom over his head, particularly in a place that has a vibrant and lavish lifestyle.
 Safe to say that Kensington in Brooklyn borough will take that fear out of your mind owing to the low crime rate in this region.
-Though the housing and rent prices run a little on the expensive side, when the returns on that price tag is safety, we’d call it a fair deal.
+Though the housing and rent prices run a little on the expensive side, when the returns on that price tag are safe, we’d call it a fair deal.

 Median home value: $652,201